 Depending on how authorization requests are made, responses can be JSON messages, form-encoded data, or query string parameters.
 The OAuth v2 protocol better defines the response data format, according to the different flows.
 Being OAuth v2 a framework, several authorization flows are supported; they are named "Grants" and can be listed as follows:

 - Implicit grant;

 MailUp authorization server supports only "Authorization code grant flow" and "Resource owner password grant" (aka "Password flow")

 Authorization code grant (recommended)

 Authorization code grant (aka "3-legged") is a little bit more complex than the others, but it is robust and safe.
 In particular, authentication is done on a MailUp page.
-For your client application there is no need of storing user credentials, which may become invalid if you change your password.
+For your client application, there is no need of storing user credentials, which may become invalid if you change your password.
 You simply have to call that page passing both the application keys and the URL of your callback page the authentication tokens are returned to.
 Once you have the tokens you can go on with them.
-You can use them whenever you need to access to an API resource.
+You can use them whenever you need access to an API resource.
 You just only have to refresh the access token when it expires.
-There is no need of any further authorization flow unless you have to connect your application to a different MailUp user.
+There is no need for any further authorization flow unless you have to connect your application to a different MailUp user.